Your Guide to the 2020 Recession

 Why It Won’t Become a Depression

 The 2020 recession is expected to be the worst recession since the Great Depression.
-As of April 2020, it was already worse than the 2008 recession in its initial ferocity.
+In April 2020, it was already worse than the 2008 recession in its initial ferocity.
 As of November 2020, stock markets have recovered, and jobs have been added back into the economy, but lockdowns in the winter could impact them again.
-Here are the key statistics in economic growth, unemployment, retail sales, and the stock market and how they've played a role in the 2020 recession.
+Here are the key statistics surrounding economic growth, unemployment, retail sales, and the stock market and how they've played a role in the 2020 recession.

 Prior to the shutdown, the economy was adding around 200,000 jobs a month.
 It needs about 150,000 new jobs each month to keep expanding.

 Job losses sent the April unemployment rate skyrocketing to 14.7%.
 It remained in the double-digits until August.